Brazilian virus variant emerges in Oregon; 1st in West Coast - WTMJ

 Associated Press

 SALEM, Ore.
-(AP) — The Brazilian variant of the coronavirus has emerged in Oregon, the first known such case on the U.S. West Coast, medical authorities said Tuesday.
+(AP) — A coronavirus variant that was first detected in Brazil has emerged in Oregon, the first known case of the new variant on the U.S. West Coast, medical authorities said Tuesday.

 The sample was sent to the U.S. Centers for Disease Control and Prevention at the end of January by medical officials in Douglas County, Oregon.
-They said they received the results back on Monday night, showing the P.1 variant.
+They said they received the results back on Monday night, which showed the P.1 variant.

-The variant, which was originally traced to Brazil, appears to be more contagious than the original COVID-19 strain.
+The variant, which was first found in Manaus, Brazil, appears to be more contagious than other COVID-19 strains.
 It can potentially be contracted by someone who was already infected or who has been vaccinated.

-There have been 10 other cases of the P.1 variant reported in the U.S., with five in Florida, two in Minnesota and one each in Oklahoma, Alaska and Maryland, the CDC says.
+There have been 10 additional cases of the P.1 variant reported in the U.S., with five in Florida, two in Minnesota and one each in Oklahoma, Alaska and Maryland, the CDC says.

-The Oregon Health Authority said the unidentified person who has the Brazilian variant has been working closely with the local health department and has been self-isolating.
+The Oregon Health Authority said the unidentified person who contracted the Brazilian variant has been working closely with the local health department and has been self-isolating.

 Follow Andrew Selsky on Twitter at https://twitter.com/andrewselsk